 Tax Incentive for Energy Efficiency

 These tax incentives are not just for individuals.
 Businesses can also reap tax benefits while helping to save the environment.
-Applied over a large scale, these credits can save thousands of dollars and make a real difference in your business' bottom line.
+Applied over a large scale, these credits can save thousands of dollars and make a real difference to your business's bottom line.

 Do not forget to consult your local government (county, city, or planning entities) for other programs that target local green efforts.
 Ask for advice whenever you shop around for contractors, as they often have knowledge of local programs that may apply to your situation and how to handle the corresponding paperwork.

-It is important to read the details on any published tax incentive to verify that the information is still valid, especially for Federal programs.
-Energy efficiency tax initiatives are constantly changing and often allowed to expire, and then get retroactively reinstated by Congress.
+It is important to read the details on any published tax incentive to verify that the information is still valid, especially for federal programs.
+Energy efficiency tax initiatives are constantly changing and often allowed to expire, and then get retroactively reinstated by Congress, as in the budget deal that President Trump signed in 2018.
+Check the DSIRE and Energy.gov websites and with the IRS to see if any credits are available to you.

 Thanks to these government tax incentives, you can now go green while getting some green.
 If you are considering new appliances or home improvement projects, please look over your options for tax incentive programs.
 It is a win-win situation for both you and the environment.